 Lastly, finding the right area in a living room is important!

-You don’t need an extra bedroom in order to set up a play area in a living room for your toddlers.
+You don’t need an extra bedroom to set up a play area in a living room for your toddlers.
 I believe in setting up a play area connected to the room where the family spends most of their time.

 I picked a spot in our living room beside a lot of sunlight.
 The area is also accessible from the main living area, which is perfect for me!
 I can do some light housework while she plays.

 This Post Was About How To Make a Play Area In the Living Room